roq-trading/roq-api/README.md

 ## Build

 The API is not very useful by itself.
-You will need an implementation, such as the `roq-client` library.
+You will need an implementation of the interface, such as the `roq-client` library.

+> You will not achieve anything by compiling this project.

+Instead, head over to
 [Roq Samples](https://github.com/roq-trading/roq-api)
-will help you with installation and getting started.
+and follow the instrutions there to install `roq-client` and get started with compiling your own projects.

 ## Benefits

 * Ultra low latency (single digit microsecond response time)
 * Very high message throughput
-* Messages are being communicated to clients using a broadcast design
+* Messages communicated to clients using a broadcast (publish once) design
-* Automatic connection management
+* Automatic connection and download management
 * Message normalization
 * Market data (L1, L2, trade summary, session/daily statistics, etc).
 * Order management (create, modify, cancel, ack, update, trade)
 * Positions and funds (when available)
 * Automatically persist all messages to storage device (zero latency impact)
-* Integrate well with popular network kernel-bypass solutions
+* Integrate well with popular network kernel-bypass solutions (using epoll)
+* Suitable for fully autonomous algorithmic trading

 ## Constraints

 * C++17
 * Linux (RHEL, CentOS, Debian, Ubuntu)
 * Same-host deployment
-* Communication over shared memory
+* Communication using shared memory
 * Micro-service design
+* 100% CPU usage due to busy polling
-* Requires CPU isolation and use of thread affinity
+* Disable hyperthreading, CPU isolation and thread affinity are all strongly recommended
 * Enough CPU cores to support your use-case